National Lottery Commission: Maximising proceeds to the good causes

-Licensing competition
+Licensing competitions

 The National Lottery is operated by Camelot Group under a licence that was awarded to them by the Commission following a competition to select the operator.
-The competition for the third Lottery licence took place between January 2005 and August 2007.
-The Invitation to Apply (ITA) was the formal invitation to bid for the licence and was published on 29 June 2006.
+The first competition awarded the operating licence for 1994 to 2002, including an interim licence.
+The second competition awarded the 2002-2009 licence.
+The Commission's competition for the third Lottery licence took place between January 2005 and August 2007: the invitation to apply (ITA) was the formal invitation to bid for the licence and was published on 29 June 2006.

 Bids were received from Camelot Group plc and Sugal & Damani UK Ltd. Following an evaluation period, on 7 August 2007 the NLC announced that Camelot Group plc was the preferred bidder to become the operator of the next National Lottery Licence.
 Camelot’s bid was selected as the bid most likely to generate the best returns to good causes over the course of the licence.

 The licence came into force on 1 February 2009, to run until 2019, with the option of up to five years' extension.

+The Gambling Commission launched the fourth licence competition on 31 August 2020.